NSLS-II/PyXRF/docs/installation.rst

 3. Install PyXRF from :code:`conda-forge` or :code:`nsls2forge` Anaconda channel.

-   PyXRF is currently available from :code:`conda-forge` Anaconda channel.
+   PyXRF is currently available from the :code:`conda-forge` Anaconda channel.
 Create new Conda environment:

    .. code:: python